 AVENGER 500 will compare the efficacy and safety of FOLFIRINOX (FFX, control arm) with CPI-613® in combination with mFFX.
 Patients 18-75 years old of both sexes with metastatic (stage IV) pancreatic adenocarcinoma, not previously treated for metastatic disease and with ECOG performance status of 0 – 1 are eligible for enrollment in this study.
-The interim analysis of the study is expected to be completed as early as Q2 2020.

 An earlier Phase I single-center, open-label, dose-escalation study (CCCWFU 57112, NCT01835041) evaluated the safety, tolerability and efficacy of CPI-613® in combination with mFFX as frontline therapy in patients with metastatic pancreatic cancer.
 A total of 18 patients were treated at the maximum tolerated dose of 500 mg/m2.
 Overall, the treatment was well tolerated.
 No deaths due to adverse events were reported and no patients died while on active treatment.
 Of the 18 patients given the maximum tolerated dose, 3 had a complete radiographic response, 61% achieved an objective response (OR) with a median overall survival (OS) of 19.9 months and median progression free survival (PFS) of 9.9 months.
 Given these results, further evaluation of CPI-613® in pancreatic cancer was warranted.